malcolmgroves/FluentQuery/README.markdown

 Let's say you have a TListbox of names, and you want to display the first two that start with 'Miss' (case-insensitive) and contain a hyphen.

-The standard solution in Delphi would be something like this:
+The standard solution in Delphi and AppMethod would be something like this:

     var
       LName : String;